TrEE-TIMC/grant-2023-SIRIG/about.md

 revolutionizing molecular biology (CRISPR-cas and restriction enzyme cutting sites), IRs have never been systematically studied in prokaryotic genomes.

-In SIRIG, we aim to develop efficient computational and statistical tools to systematically detect and characterize IRs in prokaryotic genomes.
+In SIRIG, we aim to **develop efficient computational and statistical tools to systematically detect and characterize IRs in prokaryotic genomes**.

 This project is funded by the CNRS.